 What are mosquito bites?

-Mosquito bites are small, raised bumps on the skin that come from a female mosquito feeding on human blood.
+Mosquito bites are small, raised bumps on the skin resulting from a female mosquito feeding on human blood.

 Mosquitoes are small, flying insects.
-They have six legs and long mouthparts – used to feed on blood and nectar.
+They have six legs and long mouthparts — used to feed on blood and nectar.
 Only female mosquitoes feed off of blood.
-There are three different types of mosquitoes that exist in various parts of the world: Aedes, Culex and Anopheles.
+Three different types of mosquitoes exist in various parts of the world: Aedes, Culex and Anopheles.

-Often, mosquito bites do not cause any lasting harm.
-They cause mild annoyance and irritation for a short period of time.
-However, mosquitoes are considered very dangerous because they spread diseases that can be fatal.
+Often, mosquito bites don’t cause any lasting harm.
+They cause mild annoyance and irritation for a short period.
+However, mosquitoes are dangerous because they spread diseases that can be fatal.

 Where are mosquitoes found?

-Mosquitoes are often found near water.
+Mosquitoes are often near water.
 They lay their eggs in shallow, stagnant water.
-The eggs are usually found in marshes, ponds, lakes, children’s pools, the inside of tires, birdbaths, and other containers with shallow water.
+The eggs are usually in marshes, ponds, lakes, children’s pools, the inside of tires, birdbaths and other containers with shallow water.

 Why do mosquitoes bite?